What is the biggest divorce settlement in the U.S.? Quick Answer

 - The most expensive divorce occurred in 2019 when MacKenzie Scott, formerly MacKenzie Bezos, received a 4% stake in Amazon, worth approximately $36 billion, as part of her divorce settlement with Jeff Bezos.
 This settlement made Scott one of the wealthiest women globally.

-Leading the list is the biggest divorce settlement in the history of Amazon founder Jeff Bezos and MacKenzie Scott, previously known as Bezos.
+Although the Gates divorce is often considered the most expensive based on estimated asset division, the highest confirmed settlement amount belongs to Amazon founder Jeff Bezos and MacKenzie Scott.
 MacKenzie Scott received a 4% stake in Amazon, estimated at a massive $36 billion.
-This was the highest alimony paid in the world, surpassing any previous billionaire divorce settlements.
+This was the highest alimony publicly confirmed at the time, setting a global record and overshadowing previous billionaire divorce settlements.

 Other notable billionaire divorces include: